vuejs-templates/webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+### Before You Start...

+This boilerplate is targeted towards large, serious projects and contains a lot of moving pieces.
+If you just want to try out `vue-loader` or whip out a quick prototype, use the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template instead.

 ### Usage

 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli).